terrestris/geojson-walk/README.md

 This module exposes one function `walk`:

 ### walk(o, fn, doExpectChange) ⇒ <code>object</code>
-Walk the GeoJSON and apply the provided function to it and its features (in case of a `FeatureCollection`).
+Walk the GeoJSON and apply the provided function to it or its features (in case of a `FeatureCollection`).
 If you expect your function to change the passed GeoJSON Feature Collection, then pass the third parameter as true.
 In that case the return value of the function determines what ends up in the